 The Proposed Action will create a total of 14.3 acres of impervious surfaces.
-Stormwater management for the Proposed Action employs a series of catch basins, drainage pipes, infiltration basins, bioretention basins, stone diaphragms, continuous deflective system (CDS) units and dry wells to filter and reduce pollutants and control runoff from the impervious surfaces; all stormwater from the Project Site will ultimately flow to the Long Island Sound.
+Stormwater management for the Proposed Action employs a series of catch basins, drainage pipes, bioretention basins and water quality ponds to filter and reduce pollutants and control runoff from the impervious surfaces; all stormwater from the Project Site will ultimately flow to the Long Island Sound.
 Per Chapter 4 of the Stormwater Management Design Manual, given that the Project Site is located within the Long Island Sound tidal area and onsite runoff is discharging into the tidal water, water quantity control, such as channel protection volume, overbank flood control, and extreme flood control, is not required.
 The locations of the proposed stormwater management infrastructure are described in Chapter 3F, Stormwater Management.